OpenFogStack/matterHub/README.md

 ### Prepare the Operating System

-Install Ubuntu 20.04 LTS
+Install Ubuntu 20.04 LTS.
+A minium install is enough, as all dependecies are specified.

-- minimal version is enough
-- update to the current version
-- name your pc "John of us"
+Before proceeding update all software (`sudo apt update && sudo apt upgrade`)

-Install required software
+To install the required software run the following command:

 ```bash
 sudo apt -y install git gcc g++ pkg-config libssl-dev libdbus-1-dev \